A greenstick fracture is a type of broken

 Most greenstick fractures happen in kids younger than 10 years old because their

-are softer and more flexible than adult bones.
+and more flexible than adult bones.

 In teens and adults, the injury may break the bone all the way through.
 But in